la5nta/pat/README.md

 ## rigcontrol/hamlib

-A Go wrapper for a subset of hamlib.
-See <http://godoc.org/github.com/LA5NTA/wl2k-go/rigcontrol/hamlib> for details.
+Go bindings for a _subset_ of hamlib.
+It provides both native cgo bindings and a rigctld client.

+Build with `-tags libhamlib` to link against libhamlib (the native library).

+See <http://godoc.org/github.com/LA5NTA/wl2k-go/rigcontrol/hamlib> for more details.

 ## Copyright/License